Lead Product Manager

 - Prepare solid specifications for new features

-- Play a pivotal role between our clients and our internal multi-disciplinary teams
+- Play a lead role between our clients and our internal multi-disciplinary teams

 - Challenge client opinions and assumptions